knative/docs/blog/articles/orchestrating-cloud-events-with.md

 ![Workflow Model V3 in Operate](https://github.com/salaboy/orchestrating-cloud-events/blob/master/imgs/tickets-v3-operate-stage.png?raw=true)

 Another advantage of using a workflow engine is flow control.
-By using Flow Control elements such as Exclusive Gateways, you can delegate some high-level decisions (usually encoding business logic) to the workflow engine:
+By using flow control elements such as Exclusive Gateways, you can delegate some high-level decisions (usually encoding business logic) to the workflow engine:

 ![Workfloe Model V4](https://github.com/salaboy/orchestrating-cloud-events/blob/master/imgs/tickets-v4.png?raw=true)